The Penalties for Canceling an Insurance Policy

 How Payment Plans Work With Insurance Companies

 Insurance companies have strict guidelines on payment policies.
 In general, the payment of an insurance policy is due when the policy comes into force.
-So if you have not paid your premium by the due date of the policy (the renewal date, or the date the policy comes into effect), then your payment is already past due!
+So if you have not paid your premium by the due date of the policy (the renewal date, or the date the policy comes into effect), then your payment may already be past due.

-Why You Owe the Insurance Company Money, Even Though You Have Been Paying Monthly
+Why You May Owe the Insurance Company Money When You Cancel a Policy